1. Start on the Rivanna River

 Plan Your Stay Today

 With so many paddling options in Charlottesville and Albemarle County, we encourage you to stay a while!
 After a day on the water, explore one of 40+ wineries on the Monticello Wine Trail (where you may find live music and food trucks; check the events page to learn more!) or hop along the Charlottesville Ale Trail for a cold beer from one of the area's craft breweries.
+You can also book a craft beverage tour to visit multiple stops in one day.

 Hungry after all that paddling?
 Head downtown and take your pick of the many restaurants along the historic pedestrian downtown mall and West Main Street!
 In the summertime, you'll find events like Fridays After Five, a free Friday night concert series at the outdoor Ting Pavilion.
 With so much to do both on the water and in-town, we hope you'll plan to stay a while at one of the area's many hotels, bed and breakfasts, cabins, or vacation rentals.